HubTurbo/addressbook/docs/CloudSimulation.md

 - If initialised with a `true` boolean, there will be chance of data modifications before the result is returned
   - For lists, there may be `additions` and `modifications`
   - For single objects, there may be `modifications`
-  - `additions` and `modifications` are considered under `mutations`
+  - `additions` and `modifications` are both considered `mutations`

 # Notes
 ## Response code
 - Behaves similarly to `GitHub`
   - `20x` if request is successful. `x` depends on the type of request
-  - `400` if the arguments given are invalid
+  - `400 - Bad Request` if the arguments given are invalid
-  - `403` if there is no more API quota left
+  - `403 - Forbidden` if there is no more API quota left
-  - `500` if there is an error on the cloud. e.g. error reading from the cloud file
+  - `500 - Internal Server Error` if there is an error on the cloud. e.g. error reading from the cloud file

 ## CloudPerson
 - Whenever its field are updated, `lastUpdatedAt` will also be set to the current time.